Elendow/SpritedowAnimator/README.md

 # Animation Methods
 - **GetFrame (int frame)** Returns the sprite on the selected frame.
 - **GetFrameDuration (int frame)** Returns the duration (in frames) of the selected frame.
+- **GetFrameAtTime (float time)** Get the frame at the specified time using the animation frame rate.
+- **GetFrameAtTime (float time, int frameRate)** Get the frame at the specified time using the specified frame rate.
+- **GetFrameAtNormalizedTime (float normalizedTime)** Get the frame at the specified normalized time (between 0 and 1) using the animation frame rate.
+- **GetFrameAtNormalizedTime (float normalizedTime, int frameRate)** Get the frame at the specified  normalized time (between 0 and 1) using the specified frame rate.

 # Animation Properties
 - **Name { get; }** Returns the name of the animation file.